-Sec.
-3.12 CONTRACT PERSONNEL
+SEC.
+3.11 CONTRACT PERSONNEL

-Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project director.
-Personnel changes that are not approved by the state may be grounds for the state to terminate the contract.
+Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project director and the procurement officer.
+Changes that are not approved by the state may be grounds for the state to terminate the contract.

-Sec.
-3.13 INSPECTION & MODIFICATION - REIMBURSEMENT FOR UNACCEPTABLE DELIVERABLES
+SEC.
+3.12 INSPECTION & MODIFICATION - REIMBURSEMENT FOR UNACCEPTABLE DELIVERABLES

 The contractor is responsible for the completion of all work set out in the contract.
 All work is subject to inspection, evaluation, and approval by the project director.
 The state may employ all reasonable means to ensure that the work is progressing and being performed in compliance with the contract.
-The project director may instruct the contractor to make corrections or modifications if needed in order to accomplish the contract's intent.
+The project director or procurement officer may instruct the contractor to make corrections or modifications if needed in order to accomplish the contract's intent.
 The contractor will not unreasonably withhold such changes.